 Similar issues arose for the large low in this study.
-Figure 1 shows weather maps of the cyclone at 0000 UTC 28 July for two time filter ranges: 15-40 and 40-100 days.
+Fig. 1 shows weather maps of the cyclone on 28 July at 0000 UTC for two time filter ranges, 15-40 d and 40-100 d.
 The vorticity maxima for the two filter bands occurred at nearly the same location.
 Both filter bands revealed large cyclonic disturbances with similar OLR minima equatorward of the center.
 In addition, the disturbances propagated westward in both filter bands (not shown).
-Because the two filter bands did not seem separable, all figures shown hereafter represent 15-100-day bandpass-filtered fields.
+Because the two filter bands did not seem separable, all figures shown hereafter represent 15-100 d bandpass-filtered fields.
 As in previous work (e.g., Molinari et al. 2007), a Lanczos filter has been used for all filter bands.